Team Harmony: Leaders, Are You Needlessly Sacrificing Great Results? #LeadMorale

 It doesn’t have to be.
 When teams are united in their goal and are willing to adapt to reach it, you can have both team harmony and great results.

 Yet leaders who are very focused on team harmony and morale, sometimes sacrifice great results to keep morale and harmony alive.
+This is unnecessary and risky.

-- They tolerate change resistance of a few instead of leading all team members through it.
+Change resistance of a few instead of leading all team members through it.

-- They stomach the pessimist’s constant negativity instead of asking them for creativity, alternatives, and solutions.
+The pessimist’s constant negativity instead of asking them for creativity, alternatives, and solutions.

 Leadership: Great Results and Team Harmony!